My gritty short story Lucky Wishbone will

 Phoenix Magazine interview!

 March 2017--Now here's something cool.
 Phoenix Magazine reached out about doing a little write up prior to Spillers No. 7 (Tuesday, March 14 @ Valley Bar).
-It features quotes from one of our writers for this show, Urian Garcia.
+It features quotes from one of the writers for this show, Urian Garcia.
 He's reading a very timely and impactful story that highlights the human and family aspects of this country's current immigration debacle.
-There's also a lively Q&A with myself and Robert.
-Check it out: http://www.phoenixmag.com/literary/spillers-no-7-brings-fiction-to-phoenix-storytelling-scene.html
+There's also a lively Q&A. Check it out: http://www.phoenixmag.com/literary/spillers-no-7-brings-fiction-to-phoenix-storytelling-scene.html

 Interviewing a fellow scribe

 February 2017--I love to sit down with other writers and talk writing.
 It's something I do as part of my Spillers After Show podcast, the Phoenix New Times Best Podcast, 2016 winner.
-So when I was asked by the GoDaddy Blog folks to write an article about freelance writing, I wanted to sit down with my buddy Connor Rickett, a man who depends on freelancing to but unleaded in his Subaru's gas tank.
+So when I was asked by the GoDaddy Blog folks to write an article about freelance writing, I wanted to sit down with my buddy Connor Rickett, a man who depends on freelancing to put unleaded in his Subaru's gas tank.
 The ensuing conversation was great and led to this article/podcast interview.
 Enjoy!

 Hear my reading of "Eel Sauce Blues"

 December 2016--It was a thrill to take the Spillers No. 6 stage not to introduce another writer but to read my own short fiction.
 Here's how I debuted my tale of revenge and jazz and Chinese food.
 Enjoy!

 Debuting "Eel Sauce Blues" at Spillers No. 6